• Skip to primary navigation

 Jump to Recipe

-This is a super simple and tasty gin mojito cocktail, perfect for the upcoming Motherโ€™s Day or for any summer evening spent outside.
-And if you are into gin, why not try the Elderflower Gin or the Rhubarb and Ginger Gin this spring?
-The elderflower and rhubarb season is just around the corner.
-Or thy the Gooseberry Gin in summer.
+This simple and tasty gin and mint cocktail is perfect for summer evenings.
+And if you are into gin, why not try the Elderflower Gin Cocktail or the Rhubarb and Ginger Gin this spring?

 A classic Cuban mojito is made with white rum, mint, limes, club soda, sugar, and ice.
 A gin mojito, also known as a London mojito, is made with gin instead of rum.
 I added the cucumbers because I absolutely love them in gin.